VikSil/UC_journal_automation/README.md

     USE_GOOGLE_SHEETS=True
     GS_SHEET_ID=l0nG-AnD-S00ph1stiCAT3d-URL-T0_Th3-Work5h33t

-The value for GS_SHEET_ID cn be obtained either from the URL bar of the browser, or by clicking on the `Copy link` button in the screenshot above.
+The value for GS_SHEET_ID can be obtained either from the URL bar of the browser, or by clicking on the `Copy link` button in the screenshot above.
 The URL will look something like this:

     https://docs.google.com/spreadsheets/d/GS_SHEET_ID/edit?usp=sharing

 When using Google Sheets as the data source:
  * STATUS and APPLICATION DATE columns have to be named exactly that.
  * STATUS column can contain different values, but only rows with values `Applied` or `Unsuccessful` will be processed.
+ * If there are multiple tabs on the Google Sheet, the data must be in the first tab.
  * It is possible to configure the earliest application date to process.

- In order to configure the earliest application date to process, add configuration to  `data_example.csv` file, e.g.:
+ In order to configure the earliest application date, add configuration to  `data_example.csv` file, e.g.:

     START_DATE=2024-08-14